 You have more options to finance the purchase of a mobile home as well.
 Since they aren’t classified as normal real estate, personal loans can be used to purchase.
 The FHA has their Title 2 program for this purpose, and this is a personal loan rather than a mortgage.

-Another solution to the difficulty of getting a mortgage, if you have a lower income, could be buying a home that cannot be financed through traditional means.
-If people are unable to get a mortgage on a property because of something about the home, this will significantly reduce the amount it can be sold for.
+Another solution to the difficulty of getting a mortgage is buying a home that cannot be financed through traditional means if you have a lower income.
+If people cannot get a mortgage on a property because of something about the home, this will significantly reduce the amount it can be sold for.
 For example, the septic system failed.

 If you find a suitable property of this type, it could be financed through a personal loan.
 You will have less to pay back to the lender, and you won’t have to worry about an appraisal.
 This type of loan typically gets approved faster than a mortgage would as well.

 Some local governments issue mortgage credit certificates.
 These allow you to benefit from a tax credit that can be used to increase the size of the mortgage you can get approved.

 Lenders consider this as income when they look at your financial situation, allowing you to purchase a more expensive property than your income may otherwise permit.